luanzhu/devil/README.md

 Configuration
 =====

 Configuration file is in JSON format.
 Here is an example with explanations.

+__Please note: JSON does not allow for actual comments.
+The comments in the following example are for explanations only.
+The actual configuration file should not contain any comments.__

 ```JSON
 {